working-group-two/wgtwo.com/docs/about/introduction.md

 We were selected by CKH IOD for their public cloud core network.
 We have migrated their core network to the cloud – delivering it as a fully managed software-as-a-service, deployed on AWS infrastructure.
 CKH IOD is a telecoms unit and international development hub of CK Hutchison,

-We've teamed up with MKI in Japan to jointly deliver private networks in the local market.
+We've teamed up with MKI Knowledge Industries in Japan to jointly deliver private networks in the local market.

 Working Group Two has partnered with Atos, a global systems integrator, to offer operators a simplified, end-to-end mobile network solution.
 It is built on Working Group Two's 4/5G cloud-native mobile core and Atos' whole portfolio of Next Generation Telecom Network technologies, including cloud computing, edge, and Open RAN.
 Together, we will provide "core-network-as-a-service" solutions.

 Vimla, a challenger MVNO brand in Sweden, repeatedly wins "operator of the year" awards in their market - as voted by subscribers.
 Their core is developed and managed by Working Group Two.

+In January 2023, we announced that Mobi, a leading mobile operator in Hawaiʻi, had selected Working Group Two to help them further expand into continental United States and beyond.
+Mobi made a strategic shift from legacy networks to deploy a cloud-native mobile core, fully managed as-a-service.
+This support their cost-effective, scalable and innovation-friendly expansion strategy.

 ## The man behind the name
 ![](../images/wgtwo-skier-1.png)